l12f3r/lizferLinux/README.md

 Setting up a MySQL root password was extremely cautious, since that the default authentication method for root is using a unix_socket.

+### 3.b Creating user and database for Wordpress

+Wordpress saves information on a database to manage the website and information.
+I created a new database and user for security reasons (the same ones why I created the PID 1000 user).

+- First, I entered as root using `mysql -u root -p`;
+- Created the `wordpress` database using `CREATE DATABASE wordpress DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci;`;
+- Created the `lizfer` user with `CREATE USER 'lizfer'@'%' IDENTIFIED WITH mysql_native_password BY 'psswd';` (`'psswd'` is not the real password, obviously);
+- Granted full access on `wordpress` to `lizfer`: `GRANT ALL ON wordpress.* TO 'lizfer'@'%';` and updated MySQL's privileges using `FLUSH PRIVILEGES`.

 ## 4. PHP

-PHP installation by itself is not enough: I also installed `php-mysql` (module that allows PHP to communicate with MySQL) and `libapache2-mod-php` (to enable Apache to handle PHP files).
-Just entered `sudo apt install php php-mysql libapache2-mod-php`.
+PHP installation by itself is not enough: I also installed several other packages, such as `php-mysql` (module that allows PHP to communicate with MySQL) and `libapache2-mod-php` (to enable Apache to handle PHP files), for example:

+`sudo apt install php php-mysql libapache2-mod-php php-curl php-gd php-mbstring php-xml php-xmlrpc php-soap php-intl php-zip`.

 At this point, the LAMP stack was already installed and I had a production instance working.